jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 - Parameter writes in prolog
 - Parameter reads (/consults) in epilog
 - No implicit notation for state assignment.
 An orderly explicit notation might do.
 - Assignments of parameters suggests reading parameters.
 However, these assignments do take place in the prolog, even though they suggest reads.
-Assignments are different that way. < > The assignment destination consult is not seen as a consult. < > Consult of a parameter as assignment destination does not require execution of the parameter holder.
+Assignments are different that way. < > The assignment destination consult is not seen as a consult. < > Consult of a parameter as assignment destination might not require execution of the parameter holder.
 - Executor represents one execution per call on definition.
     - Implicit calls are not made for diamond contents reference < >